aarontrowbridge/aarontrowbridge.github.io/content/posts/11-multilevel-transmon.md

     appendFilePath: true # to append file path to Edit link
 ---

 The *transmon* qubit, first proposed in 2007 by Koch et al. [^1], has become a top contender for realizing large-scale NISQ devices.
-This transmon is based on an anharmonic oscillator realized by a Josephson junction shunted by a capacitor.
-The anharmonicity is important for enabling a stable two-level subsystem where the qubit state will live.
+The transmon is based on an anharmonic oscillator realized by a Josephson junction shunted by a capacitor.
+Anharmonicity --- i.e. unevenly separated energy levels, c.f. the harmonic oscillator --- is the key ingredient enabling a stable two-level subsystem where the qubit state will live.

 The circuit diagram (taken from [^1]) is shown below.